 According to the FHA, monthly mortgage payments should be no more than 29% of gross income, while the mortgage payment, combined with non-housing expenses, should total no more than 41% of income.
 The lender also considers cash available for the down payment and closing costs, credit history, etc. when determining your maximum loan amount.

 5. How Do I Select The Right Real Estate Agent?

 Start by asking family and friends if they can recommend an agent.
 Compile a list of several agents and talk to each before choosing one.
 Look for an agent who listens well, understands your needs, and whose judgment you trust.
 The ideal agent knows the local area well and has resources and contacts to help you in your search.
 Overall, you want to choose an agent that makes you feel comfortable and can provide all the knowledge and services you need.

 Ideally, it should fit way you live, with spaces and features that appeal to your family.
 To start, make a list of your needs – things like number of bedrooms, overall size and location.
 Are schools a concern?
 Proximity to workplaces?
 Public transportation availability?
 What kind of lot do you want?
 What amenities are you looking for?
 Create a set of requirements and a “wish list.”

 7. What Should I Look For When Deciding On A Neighborhood?

 Select a neighborhood that will allow you to best live your daily life.
 Many people make those choices based on schools.
-Consider access to shopping, public transportation, libraries, churches and other facilities important to you.
+Consider access to shopping, public transportation, libraries, churches, and other facilities important to you.
 Do you want a rural area or typical neighborhoods?
-Your best bet is talk to people that live in the areas you’ve determined hold an interest for you, because they know about the area and could be future neighbors.
+Your best bet is to talk to people that live in the areas you’ve determined hold an interest for you because they know about the area and could be future neighbors.
 Most of all, choose a neighborhood you are comfortable in.

 8. How Can I Find Out About Schools?